 If your company doesn’t have a brand manager or at least someone who is responsible for managing and leveraging your brand to grow your business, you may wish to consider appointing someone to manage your most important asset.
 Here are eight compelling reasons why:

 - Your brand can be the difference between a sale and no sale.
 You may have great salespeople, but if your brand is weak, blurry, or lacks relevance, it simply makes the sales process longer and more challenging.

 - Your brand should be the number one thing to protect in a crisis.
-Think about the recent problems with Home Depot, Target, and Toyota.
+(Think about the recent problems with Papa John’s and Starbucks.)
 And don’t forget about one of the most significant and notable brand crises engraved in our memories – Tylenol.
 A crisis can strike any company at any time.
 If, and when it happens, a brand manager will take the immediate steps necessary to protect and rebuild brand trust and credibility.

 - With a strong and well-maintained brand, employees will be proud to work for your company and will become your greatest brand advocates.
 With a clear brand, employees have a sense of purpose, they understand the vision of the company, they understand your differentiation, and all will be motivated to deliver on your brand promises.

 - Someone must be thinking in terms of what your brand can become one year, two years, and even ten years from now.
 Growth-minded companies are always thinking about what is next and they keep both eyes open for new opportunities.
 A good brand manager will know what opportunities to look for to complement the brand and will intuitively know which opportunities to ignore. (i.e. brand extensions)

 - A brand manager will make sure your brand is consistently delivered and represented throughout the three stages of the sales cycle (pre-purchase, purchase and post-purchase).